ESSENTIALS

 The government has an online tool that will inform you if you need a licence.

-There are other legal requirements that you might need to comply with, so do your research on your specific sector.
-For example, the food start-up would also need to meet the standards set out in General Food Law.
+There are other legal requirements you might need to comply with, so do your research on your specific sector.
+For example, the food start-up mentioned above would also need to meet the standards set out in General Food Law.
 This sets rules for:

 4. Follow health and safety guidance

-As a business owner, you have a legal duty of care for anyone who could be affected by your business.
+As a business owner, you have a legal duty of care towards anyone your business could affect.
 This duty of care extends to employees, customers and visitors.

-The Management of Health and Safety at Work Regulations 1999 dictates what business owners should do to protect employees and others from harm.
+The Management of Health and Safety at Work Regulations 1999 dictate what business owners should do to protect employees and others from harm.
 This includes:

-Not all self-employed business owners are required to take steps to assess and manage risk.
-If you don’t employ anyone and your work doesn’t pose a risk to anyone else, you might not need to do anything.
+Not all self-employed business owners must take steps to assess and manage risk.
+If you don't employ anyone and your work doesn't put anyone else at risk, you might not need to do anything.

 The Health and Safety Executive (HSE) has a useful page that illustrates who the law applies to.